temporal-sa/temporal-money-transfer-typescript/README.md

 - Dev environment easily launchable using VSCode

 TODO:
-- The UI container builds with a hard-coded API location.
-Needs to be more flexible.
 - Make workflow and use case more sophisticated
 	- Expose settings to simulate the unreliability of APIs
 	- Ways to simulate failures